-Substitute rates will be set yearly at the re-organizational meeting.
+Substitute rates will be set yearly and approved by the Board.

 GBRK ABSENT FROM DUTY STATION

 All twelve-month employees may schedule a five day leave period.

 GBRM PERSONAL PHONE CALLS/CELL PHONE USAGE

 Telephone calls/messages will be forwarded to voice mail boxes (unless in an emergency).
 Cell phone and mobile device usage should be limited to professional use only, this includes texting and social media.
 Personal cell phone use will be allowed during non-student contact time.
 Inappropriate cell phone use is subject to disciplinary action.